-Acting on these HRIA findings and on main recommendations addressing the identified human rights potential and actual impacts, Eni Mexico designed a specific Human Rights Action Plan related with the AC1 Development Project Activities (2019-2020).
-This HRAP retakes most of the topics proposed in the HRIA and distribute actions into four components, each one aligned with one or more Eni human rights expressed commitments and defining the overall strategy framework of Eni Mexico on this regard.
+Acting on these HRIA findings and recommendations, Eni Mexico designed a specific Human Rights Action Plan (HRAP) to address the identified potential and actual human rights impacts related with the AC1 Development Project Activities.
+This two year Plan (2019-2020) retakes most of the topics proposed in the HRIA and distribute actions into five components - accountability and transparency, fishers, local communities, workplace and security-, each one aligned with one or more human rights expressed commitments by Eni and which define the overall strategy framework of Eni Mexico on this regard.